LordVGames/CleanestHud/README.md

 </details>

 ## Bugs/Suggestions
-This isn't a finished release, so there's likely bugs that I've either already found or haven't yet found.
-If you do find a bug, or have a suggestion for the hud, either make a github issue here or ping me (lordvgames) in the RoR2 modding discord server.
+If you find a bug, or have a suggestion for the hud, either make a github issue or ping me (lordvgames) in the RoR2 modding discord server.

 ## Known Issues
 - Changing resolutions mid-stage doesn't re-scale the hud